by Lewis Pulsipher

 is used throughout.

-The number needed to save is derived from
+The number needed to SAVE

 Terror Save Table (D20)